dbis-uibk/CFX-Metric/README.md

 # CFX-Metric
-Fair Metric for Counterfactual Explanation of Recommenders
+Do we have fair metrics for Counterfactual Explanation of Recommenders?
+Are we explaining flawed recommenders and don't report the recommender performance?

 ## Repository

 This repository contains code for "Are We Explaining Flawed Recommenders?
-Incorporating Recommender Performance in evaluating explainers" paper evaluated on three publicly available benchmarks, MovieLens1M, a subset of Yahoo!Music dataset and a subset of Pinterest dataset, using two different recommenders, Matric Factorization (MF) and Variational Auto Encoder (VAE).
+Incorporating Recommender Performance in evaluating explainers" paper.
+We have our evaluated our claim on three publicly available benchmarks, MovieLens1M, a subset of Yahoo!Music dataset and a subset of Pinterest dataset, using two different recommenders, Matric Factorization (MF) and Variational Auto Encoder (VAE).
 Hyperparameters optimization was done using optuna.

 ## Folders

-* **Experiments Results**: contains all the checkpoint recommenders we used for Tables and all the outputs of the explainers and metrics we used for tables and figures in paper
+* **Experiments Results**: contains all the results of recommenders we used for the tables and figures in the paper
-* **code**: contains several code notebooks:
+* **code**: contains several code files:
   - data_processing - code related to the preprocessing step for preparing data to run with our models.
-  - help_functions - includes the framework's functions that are being used in all notebooks.
+  - help_functions - includes the framework's functions that are being used in all codes.
   - recommenders_architecture - specifies the architecture of the recommenders that were used in the paper.
   - recommenders_training - contains code related to VAE and MLP recommenders training.
   - LXR_training - contains code for training LXR model for explaining a specified recommender.
   - metrics - contains code related to model evaluation.
 * **checkpoints**: It is the designated location for saving and loading the trained model's checkpoints.
-The checkpoints developed during our project are stored in the 'checkpoints' folder on the [drive](https://drive.google.com/drive/u/3/folders/1nD0_5asi4B9dyUN_JYoYT5QJPYeAMWCD).

 ## Requirements